ebuchman/blog/content/posts/properties-of-money.md

 [^inspiration]: This characterization was inspired partially by Colin Drumm's [tweet](https://twitter.com/drumm_colin/status/1363988893075337218) and work, and by the [Collaborative Finance](https://twitter.com/buchmanster/status/1558642981518942209) team at Informal Systems.
+[^universe]: Or having only the physical laws of the universe as counterparty!